 The minor islands of San Paolo and Loreto are also visible.

 Not far, the town of PISOGNE, that has always been an important commercial hub, a market that created prosperity.
-Because of that, Our Lady of the Snow Church was painted inside from 1532 to 1534 by a famous painter called Romanino.
+Because of that, Our Lady of the Snow Church was painted inside by a famous painter.
 The theme is Passion – Death – Resurrection - Ascension of Jesus Christ.
-It is called the “Sixtine Chapel of the Poors”, one of the most important example of “Sacred Painting” in 1500 years.
+It is called the “Sixtine Chapel of the Poors”, one of the most important examples of “Sacred Painting” in 1500 years.
 Among the years 1532 and 1534 Girolamo Romani called Romanino frescoed the walls, the Saint Arch and the counter façade of this church, using a style completely different from the Academic one of that period.
 He used a very simple language, which could be easily understood by poor people.

 His transgressive figures, often grotesque, are inspired by the simple local people.